noelmcloughlin/linkml-project-copier/README.md

 * **pipx**

   pipx is a tool for managing isolated Python-based applications.
 It is the recommended way to install the required tools.
-  To install pipx follow the instructions here: https://pypa.github.io/pipx/installation/
+  To install pipx follow their [instructions](https://pypa.github.io/pipx/installation/).

 * **Poetry**